blackpuppy/docs/en/tutorials-and-examples/blog/part-two.rst

 message and clears the corresponding session variable.
 The controller's :php:meth:`Controller::redirect` function redirects to another URL.
-The param ``array('action' => 'index')`` translates to URL /posts i.e the index action of posts controller.
+The param ``array('action' => 'index')`` translates to URL /posts (that is, the index action of the posts controller).
-You can refer to :php:func:`Router::url()` function on the `API <http://api20.cakephp.org>`_ to see the formats in which you can specify a URL for various Cake functions.
+You can refer to :php:func:`Router::url()` function on the `API <http://api.cakephp.org>`_ to see the formats in which you can specify a URL for various CakePHP functions.

 Calling the ``save()`` method will check for validation errors and abort the save if any occur.
 We'll discuss how those errors are handled in the following sections.

+We call the ``create()`` method first in order to reset the model state for saving new information.
+It does not actually create a record in the database, but clears Model::$id and sets Model::$data based on your database field defaults.

 Data Validation
 ===============

-Cake goes a long way in taking the monotony out of form input validation.
+CakePHP goes a long way toward taking the monotony out of form input validation.
 Everyone hates coding up endless forms and their validation routines.
 CakePHP makes it easier and faster.

-To take advantage of the validation features, you'll need to use Cake's FormHelper in your views.
+To take advantage of the validation features, you'll need to use CakePHP's FormHelper in your views.
 The :php:class:`FormHelper` is available by default to all views at ``$this->Form``.

 Here's our add view: